 Hello Chelsea Heights students, staff, and families!

 My name is Jacob Blum, and I am your School Counselor!
 2022-23 will be my fourth year at Chelsea Heights, and my fifth year as a counselor with SPPS.
-I'm very excited to be back with you all!

 During my time at Chelsea Heights, I have seen time and time again how strong of a community we have.
 I could not be more proud to work with such an experienced, knowledgeable, creative, and effective team of teachers and staff members.
 I'm looking forward to supporting our students and families and making sure all of our students have the academic and social emotional skills they need to succeed!